 West on Van Buren at Canal.
 Believe me, I saw enough of this junction.
 I waited here for the Megabus on the way home too (in pouring rain, no less).

-A new day, a new city: Madison, WI!
+A new day, a new city: Madison, Wis.!
 This is southwest on Washington Avenue - US 151 here - on the city's northeast.
 Washington is actually the only major highway through central Madison, since the city is built on an isthmus that is only a few blocks wide.
 This photo was as I was waiting for a local bus to the roadmeet luncheon.

 This photo was near the bus transfer point downtown.
 We're looking southeast on Wisconsin Avenue.
 The Wisconsin State Capitol looms over downtown Madison, since a state law prohibits taller buildings within a mile.
 Part of the magic of Madison is that they fit such a big city in such a compact space, despite the lack of tall buildings.
 Madison has relatively little suburban sprawl: Go more than a few miles, and the buildup is done.
 Cincinnati could learn lots of lessons from Madison.

-Fitchburg, WI, is one of Madison's very few suburbs.
+Fitchburg, Wis., is one of Madison's very few suburbs.
 This is southwest on a road called Cahill Main.
 Somebody deposited an empty Bubble Tape canister in the grass.
 Probably bubbled!
 This photo was right after I got off the bus.

 Our roadmeet is under way, and I took this photo from our motorcade!
 This is looking north on Commerce Park Drive in Fitchburg.
 The roadmeet drew over 20 people.